thehyve/transmart-core/transmart-api-server/README.md

 ## Patient counts threshold configuration

-It is possible to configure a threshold value, below which counts are not available for users with `COUNTS_WITH_THRESHOLD` access permission.
-The threshold will be applied to the result of a query, when ...
+It is possible to configure a threshold value, below which counts are not available for users with `COUNTS_WITH_THRESHOLD` access permission to a study.
+In this case, instead of the counts, a special value: `-2` will be returned.
+The threshold will be applied only, when the specified query relates to the study with `COUNTS_WITH_THRESHOLD` permission and there is at least one patient from thi study as a result of this query.

 ```yaml
 org.transmartproject.patientCountThreshold: 5